SciML/Catalyst.jl/docs/src/model_creation/example/programmatic_generative_linear_pathway.md

 # [Programmatic, generative, modelling of a linear pathway](@id programmatic_generative_linear_pathway)
 This example will show how to use programmatic, generative, modelling to model a system implicitly.
 I.e. rather than listing all system reactions explicitly, the reactions are implicitly generated from a simple set of rules.
 This example is specifically designed to show how [programmatic modelling](@ref ref) enables *generative workflows* (demonstrating one of its advantages as compared to [DSL-based modelling](@ref ref)).
-In our example we will model linear pathways, so we will will first introduce these.
+In our example, we will model linear pathways, so we will first introduce these.
 Next, we will model them first using the DSL, and then using a generative programmatic workflow.

 ## [Linear pathways](@id programmatic_generative_linear_pathway_intro)
 Linear pathways consists of a series of species ($X_0$, $X_1$, $X_2$, ..., $X_n$) where each activates the subsequent one.
 These are often modelled through the following reaction system: